EvanSkiStudios/Raccoon-Mischief/README.md

 ## Bug Fixes
 * Fixed an issue with Armor stands and drop chances
+* Fixed an issue with the Red mushroom to Red Dye recipe

 ## Config.yml
 * B_IgnoreConfigVersionMisMatch -> Disables the warning message about the config file being out of date